 Explores digital logic circuits and devices.
 Following a review of necessary numbering systems (binary, octal, hexadecimal) the student will study and connect all basic gates, adders, counters, one-shots and multiplexers.
 This will culminate in a study of serial and parallel digital communications.
-(45 hrs. lec & rec, 30 hrs. lab) Must be ready for MAT 116.
+(1 lec.
+2 lab) Must be ready for MAT 116.
 Refer to the Placement Chair on page 45.